-He’s already seen news of the Festival take off, as a group of 4,500 youth gathered last week to learn more about the event that’s set to take place on Easter weekend.
+He’s already seen news of the Festival take off, as a group of 4,500 youth gathered recently to learn more about the event that’s set to take place on Easter weekend.
 “We ran out of chairs,” Swanson said.

 Repeatedly, he’s witnessed people draw to Christ while preparing for the Festival, including those participating in Operation Andrew (OA).
 This tool encourages people to share the Gospel and invite their friends and family to the event.
 Each person in OA receives a card where they typically write down two or three names of who they plan to bring.

 Swanson heard about one man in his late teens who began to write names on his OA card—and didn’t stop.
 He explained, “I’m writing down 15 names.”
 Before he’d come to know Christ, he’d been in a gang with 15 other members, and now he plans to bring all of them to the Festival.

 4 Ways to Pray for the Festival: